 The Roscoe wind farm project was built in four phases.
-Of its total installed capacity of 781.5MW, about 209MW and 126.5MW are generated in the phase I and phase II units respectively.
+Of its total installed capacity of 781.5MW, approximately 209MW and 126.5MW are generated in the phase I and phase II units respectively.
 Phase III and phase IV together generate 446MW.

-Construction work was carried out by leading renewable energy developer and operator E.ON Climate and Renewables.
+The construction work was carried out by leading renewable energy developer and operator E.ON Climate and Renewables.
 It is the third wind farm project carried out by Airtricity in the state of Texas.

 The Roscoe wind complex opened in February 2008 upon the commissioning of phase I. Phases II and III went live in March 2008 and March 2009 respectively.
 The operations of the first two phases began in September 2008.